El Dorado Royale is an adults-only all-inclusive resort in Riviera Maya with phenomenal food, beach facing rooms, and

 I’ve had the same best friend since I was 11 years old and we decided it was time to take a vacation together.
 Lindsey vacations with the kids and I every couple of years, but we had not done a girl’s trip in years.
 So, we started planning what turned into a fantastic, relaxing week in Mexico at El Dorado Royale in Riviera Maya, Mexico an all-inclusive resort.

 Previously in the year I had gone to Cancun and really wanted to head back to that area.
 I love this area.
 There’s so much to do and every hotel I’ve ever stayed at down here has been fantastic.
 This time I skipped Cancun and went to nearby Riviera Maya instead, which I prefer slightly over Cancun.
 We were on a budget and I was offered a media rate (a very slight discount in exchange for this review) at El Dorado Royale for the two of us.

-Our room was basic, but nice.
-We had a Jacuzzi tub and separate shower.
+Our room was basic but nice.
+We had a Jacuzzi tub and a separate shower.
 There was room service, but it was just okay.
 The food at the resort restaurants was phenomenal, so we opted to eat at the restaurants almost all of the time.
-Our room had a couch, table with two chairs, and a king size bed.
+Our room had a couch, table with two chairs, and a king-size bed.

 Our room had a patio with two chairs and a hammock.
 The view did include the ocean, so that was pretty sweet!
 It appeared to me that every room in the entire resort has an ocean view due to the way it is laid out.